 Jane Fischberg

-Jane received her BA from Williams College and her MPA from San Francisco State University.
-She received additional training at Stanford Business School and participated in Harvard Business School’s Strategic Perspectives in Nonprofit Leadership.
+Jane received a BA from Williams College and an MPA from San Francisco State University, with additional training at Stanford Business School and at Harvard Business School’s Strategic Perspectives in Nonprofit Leadership.

 Phel Meyer